Outline

 Activities

-- Case study: Examples of toxic vs. healthy masculinity.
+- Case study: Examples of traditional vs. healthy masculinity.

 - Create a personal statement of “What kind of man I want to be.”